weibertalexander/GameOfLife/README.md

 # GameOfLife
 ## Conway's Game of Life
-#using HTML, making it pretty with CSS and programming with TypeScript.
+Using HTML, making it pretty with CSS and implementing logic with TypeScript.

 Link to Github Pages:

 https://weibertalexander.github.io/GameOfLife/index.html